lawrenceime/weather-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Weather App

+## Description

+A simple weather application built with Next.js, TypeScript, and Tailwind CSS.
+This app fetches and displays the current weather for a user-specified location, using the OpenWeatherMap API or mock data if the API call fails.

+## Installation Instructions

+Follow these steps to set up and run the project locally:

+1. **Unzip the file**

+2. **install dependencies**
+     npm install

+3.   **Setup Environmental Variables**

+    NEXT_PUBLIC_OPENWEATHER_API_KEY=your_openweathermap_api_key

+4.  **Run the Development Server**
+     npm run dev or yarn dev

+5.   **Run tests**
+    npx jest

+6.  **Additional Information**

+    Tech Stack: Next.js, TypeScript, Tailwind CSS, Axios, Jest, Testing Library

+    API Usage: The application fetches weather data from the OpenWeatherMap API.
+If the API is not reachable, mock data is used.

+    Components:
+        WeatherCard: Displays weather information.
+        fetchWeatherData: Fetches weather data from the API or returns mock data if the API fails.